-If you don’t know who you’re aiming your holiday email marketing efforts at, it’s unlikely you’ll see any return on investment (ROI).
+If you don't know who you're aiming your holiday email marketing efforts at, it's unlikely you'll see any ROI.
 That said, you should build a holiday-specific buyer persona so that your marketing communications will resonate with your audience.

 By building a solid customer profile or persona, you’ll be able to personalize your emails to offer a level of personal value to all of your recipients, based on their preferences and needs.

 Armed with your buyer persona (or personas), you should categorize your audience into different segments to keep track of who’s buying what and how often they’re coming back for more.
-That way your messages are more intentional and better equipped at showing customers what they’re actually interested in.
+That way your messages are more intentional and better equipped to show customers what they’re actually interested in.

 To get started, make sure to prep your holiday email list in the following steps: